 Longevity Noodles

 Typically served as very long thin noodles.
-They are believed to bring happiness and a long life!
+Many believe that these bring happiness and a long life!

 Tangerines and Oranges

 The most typical fruit served for Chinese New Year.
-They are considered lucky.
+Many consider them lucky.
 The word for tangerine is"chéng" which sounds the same as a word that means good fortune.
-They are often given as gifts and eaten at the end of the dinner.
+People often give them as gifts and eat them at the end of the dinner.

 Tangyuan (Sweet Rice Balls)

 Tangyuans are glutinous rice balls.
-The sweet treats are typically served on the last day of the festival during the Lantern Festival.
-They are associated with reunion and being together as a family.
+Typically, people serve the sweet treats on the last day of the festival, specifically during the Lantern Festival.
+They associate reunion and being together as a family.

 Chinese New Year Animal